boxwise/boxwise/README.md

     - Go to https://console.firebase.google.com/ and click "Add project";
     - Enter "Boxwise Development" into the name field and click "Create Project";
     - Once that has completed, click "Add Firebase to your web app".
-Ignore the prompt to copy and paste the entire snippet, and look at the fields in the `config` object;
+Ignore the prompt to copy and paste the snippet for now;
-    - Create a new local config running `yarn setup`, filling with the Firebase info.
-This will create a `.env.local` file;
     - Click "Database" in the left hand menu, click "Get Started" underneath Cloud Firestore, then click "Enable";
     - Click "Authentication" in the left hand menu, then the "Sign-in method" tab, then click "Email/Password", flip the first "Enable" switch, then click "Save".

+4. Create a new local config running `yarn setup`, filling with the Firebase project ID (you may be asked to login).
+This will create a `.env.local` file.
+    - **How to get the Firebase project ID:** Click on the settings gear next to "Project Overview".
+A dropdown menu will be shown, click on "Project Configuration".
+    The project ID will be listed on first card (Your project).
+Will be the item right over the API key.

-4. Log into Firebase, then select the app you created in the previous step.
+5. Log into Firebase, then select the app you created in the previous step.
 Give it the alias "development".

         $ yarn run firebase login
         $ yarn run firebase use --add

-5. Deploy database rules to your development app.
+6. Deploy database rules to your development app.

         $ yarn run deploy-firestore